School Streets = Traffic free roads outside schools.

 • enable social distancing.

-In line with this guidance, from September 2020, three School Streets schemes will be trialled in Devon.
+In line with this guidance, from September 2020, a few School Streets schemes will be trialled in Devon.

 Frequently asked questions

 A School Street is where a road outside a school temporarily closes to motor vehicles at specific times of day.
 This opens streets to families on foot, cycle or scooter at school drop off and pick up times.
 The closure point/s are marshalled by volunteers recruited by the school and trained by Devon County Council.

 Read Devon County Council Newscentre article about Devon’s first three School Streets.

 School Streets help to give families the space they need to get to school safely.
 To improve road safety and to maintain social distancing that is needed to restrict the spread of the Covid-19 virus.